-- Trust signals (e.g. the Trustpilot logo and star rating, or even rich snippet stars from service reviews, or Google Seller Ratings from your paid ads in SERPs)
+Trust signals (e.g. the Trustpilot logo and star rating, or even review snippets from product reviews, or Google Seller Ratings from your paid ads in SERPs)

 Now let’s get to the important part — why is social proof so important for eCommerce businesses?